 Does FHU require the written portion of the ACT/SAT?

 FHU does not require or accept the scores from the written portion of the ACT/SAT.

 What are the foreign language requirements?
 Math requirements?
 Science requirements?

 FHU does not have any special requirements for foreign languages, math, or science for students who graduate from an accredited public or private high school.
-Students who are homeschooled must meet the requirements outlined on page 21 of the 2014-2015 Undergraduate Catalog.
+Students who are homeschooled must meet the requirements outlined on page 13 of the 2018-2019 Academic Catalog.
 All students are expected to meet the requirements for high school graduation as determined by their state of residence.

 How many students are enrolled at FHU?
 What is the student-to-teacher ratio?

 There are currently 1490 undergraduate and 502 graduate students enrolled at FHU.
 We have a 13:1 student-to-teacher ratio.

 Absolutely!
 Financial aid benefits 99% of FHU students.
 Merit grants and scholarships are available for all students who have been accepted and meet academic requirements.
 Federal loans, grants, and work-study are also available for students who qualify and submit the FAFSA (Free Application for Federal Student Aid).